 - Is Andrew Gitt (the owner) even real? – You can’t connect with him on FB because his page has been removed

-- The membership sign up page is full of hyped up crap on easily changing your life – Not to mention the fake testimonials
+- The membership sign up page is full of hyped on easily changing your life – Not to mention the fake testimonials

 - ‘GPT’ is a poor way of making money – You’ll get peanuts for tasks

 - You can’t cash out via other payment methods or even redeem your cash for gift cards